typst-community/glossarium/themes/default.typ

 //  entry (dictionary): the entry
 //  show-all (bool): show all entries
 //  disable-back-references (bool): disable back references
+//  minimum-refs (int): minimum number of references to show the entry
 //  ...
 //
 // # Returns